2024

 Using a template is helpful no matter how experienced you are when it comes to writing a book.
 It walks you through each section of the book and ensures you include all the necessary elements and requirements.

-Many writers make the mistake of thinking dialogue has no place in their nonfiction book because they haven’t witnessed the conversations themselves.
+Many writers make the mistake of thinking dialogue has no place in a nonfiction book because they haven’t witnessed the conversations themselves.

-It is true that by writing nonfiction you are relaying fact and representing the truth.
+It is true that by writing nonfiction you are relaying facts and representing the truth.
 However, you are also trying to create a compelling narrative your readers can follow.

 If you have a general idea of an event, you can go ahead and set the scene by writing some dialogue.
 This could be describing what happened during a business meeting.
 Or, it might be a more personal exchange between family members.